they | them

 Can you work from just a description?

-Usually yes — but if you don't have any references of your character, showing me a moodboard or pictures that remind you of them will help me capture them better.
+If you don't have any references of your character, showing me a moodboard or pictures that remind you of them will help me capture them better.

 Can/will you draw furry characters?